-British citizens may apply for their residence permits with the local immigration office (“Ausländerbehörde”) after arrival in Germany and without having obtained a visa prior to travelling to Germany.
-Please note that you need to register your new residence (“Anmeldung”) with the authorities (“Meldebehörde”) within 2 weeks of having moved in and apply for your residence permit with the local immigration office (“Ausländerbehörde”) within the first 90 days of stay in Germany.
+British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
 It is important to note that you may only take up employment once you have been issued a residence permit explicitly authorising such employment.
-British and other citizens privileged as above may also choose to apply for a visa prior to travel, effectively permitting employment from the first day of visa validity.
+British and other citizens eligible as above may also choose to apply for a visa prior to travel, effectively permitting employment from the first day of visa validity.

 All other nationalities require a visa prior to travel to Germany.

-The information in this section is geared at a wide scope of individual and different cases and therefore provided as a guideline only.
+The information in this section is designed to cover a wide range of individual and different cases and is therefore provided as a guideline only.
 We may require additional information and documents.
 Some categories of visas under the general employment heading may only be open to certain nationalities; some categories require the applicant to hold an academic degree or a recognised vocational qualification.

 Your prospective employer can facilitate visa processing by applying for pre-approval from the Federal Employment Agency (information for your employer is available here - in German).